phpdev-uk/configuration-management-ansible/workshop/notes.md

 We can see that the UFW service is active and incoming SSH connections are allowed from anywhere, over IPv4 and IPv6.
-We can verify that the firewall is in place by using nmap to run a port scan against the virtual machine:
+We can verify that the firewall is in place by using nmap to run a port scan against the virtual machine (from your laptop):

 ```
 sudo nmap -sS 10.213.213.213